electron/notarize/README.md

 * `options` Object
   * `appBundleId` String - The app bundle identifier your Electron app is using.
 E.g. `com.github.electron`
   * `appPath` String - The absolute path to your `.app` file
-  * `ascProvider` String (optional) - Your [Team ID](https://developer.apple.com/account/#/membership) in App Store Connect.
-This is necessary if you are part of multiple teams
+  * `ascProvider` String (optional) - Your [Team Short Name](https://forums.developer.apple.com/thread/113798).
+This is necessary if you are part of multiple teams, you can find it out by running `iTMSTransporter -m provider -u APPLE_DEV_ACCOUNT -p APP_PASSWORD`
   * There are two methods available: user name with password:
     * `appleId` String - The username of your apple developer account
     * `appleIdPassword` String - The password for your apple developer account